-What is Karahi in English?
+What is Karahi?

 Karahi, Kadai, or Korai is a thick, circular, and deep cooking vessel similar to a wok but with a steeper side and smaller base.
 It allows lots of surface area for high heat cooking.
 South Asian cooking demand searing on high heat and Karahi is a perfect vessel to achieve desired results.
-There is no specific name for a Karahi in English but it is often mistakenly called wok.
+There is no specific name for a Karahi in English but it is often called wok.

 What is Karahi Curry?

 Karahi curry literally refers to any curry cooked in a karahi.
 Usually, Karahi is a tomato-based curry with very few spices like ginger, garlic, green chilies, cumin, coriander, and pepper.
 It is usually made of lamb or chicken.
 White karahi, a dairy-based is another variant.

 Why fry the chicken first for Karahi curry?